Streams and Graphs of Dynamical Systems: Closing : the prolongational relation and the non-wandering set .

-\begin{definition} We denote by {\BF$\NW_F$} the relation $\overline{\cO_F}$ and by {\BF$\NWto$} the corresponding symbol.
-We call this relation the {\bf non-wandering relation}. \end{definition} The reason for this naming is that, as we will show later in this section, this relation is strictly related to Birkohff's set of non-wandering points.
+\begin{definition} We denote by {\EM$\NW_F$} the relation $\overline{\cO_F}$, the topological closure of $\cO_F$, and by {\EM$\NWto$} the corresponding symbol.
+We call this relation the {\em prolongational relation}. \end{definition} This relation was first introduced and studied by Auslander and Guerin~\cite{AG97} as a tool to study weak mixing in minimal flows.
 By definition, a point belongs to $\NW_F$ if and only if there is a sequence $(x_n,y_n)\subset\cO_F$ such that $(x_n,y_n)\to(x,y)$ in the product topology.
 This means that, arbitrarily close to $x$ and $y$, it is possible to find, respectively, points $x'$ and $y'$ such that $y'\in\cO_F(x')$.
-The reader can verify the following elementary fact. \begin{proposition} Let $d$ is any metric on $X$ compatible with the topology of $X$.
-Then $(x,y)\in\NW_F$ if and only if, for every $\eps>0$, there is an $\eps$-$\alpha\omega$chain from $x$ to $y$. \end{proposition} The set $\Down_{\NW_F}(x)$ coincide with the so-called {\em first prolongation} of $x$~\cite{Ura53,Aus63}.
+The reader can verify the following elementary fact. \begin{proposition} Let $d$ be any metric on $X$ compatible with the topology of $X$.
+Then $(x,y)\in\NW_F$ if and only if, for every $\eps>0$, there is an $\eps$-$\alpha\omega$chain from $x$ to $y$. \end{proposition} The set $\Down_{\NW_F}(x)$ coincides with the so-called {\em first prolongation} of $x$~\cite{Ura53,Aus63}, which justifies the name {\em prolongational relation} for $\cP_F$.
 Notice that, since $\NW_F$ is not transitive, in general $\Down_{\NW_F}\left(\Down_{\NW_F}(x)\right)$ is strictly larger than $\Down_{\NW_F}(x)$. \begin{example} Let $X=[0,2]$ and let $F$ be the flow of the ODE Notice that $\Down_{\NW_F}(1) = [1,2]$ and, for each $x\in(0,1)$,

 Hence, for each $x\in(0,1)$,